 Cities have more ways than ever to employ technology to develop solutions for situations that typically present challenges.
-How to become a “smart city” in order to take advantage of these resources is among the issues that will be be discussed at the webinar Smart Cities, Smart Buildings, Data Security and Privacy, and Leasing of 5G Sites, presented by Gregory Rapisarda, Esq., Saul Ewing Arnstein & Lehr, LLP; Bill Jorch of the Maryland Municipal League; and Dan Mapes, Founder of Verses.
-The webinar, which will be moderated by Morenike Oyenusi, Esq., Senior Assistant County Solicitor, Howard County Office of Law and Lin Pang, Esq., DLA Piper, is part of the MSBA Real Property Group’s presentation of the Advanced Real Property Institute on November 10, 2020, during the MSBA’s Legal Excellence Week.
+How to become a “smart city” in order to take advantage of these resources was among the issues discussed at the webinar Smart Cities, Smart Buildings, Data Security and Privacy, and Leasing of 5G Sites, presented by Gregory Rapisarda, Esq., Saul Ewing Arnstein & Lehr, LLP; Bill Jorch of the Maryland Municipal League; and Dan Mapes, Founder of Verses.
+The webinar, which was moderated by Morenike Oyenusi, Esq., Senior Assistant County Solicitor, Howard County Office of Law and Lin Pang, Esq., DLA Piper, was part of the MSBA Real Property Group’s presentation of the Advanced Real Property Institute during the MSBA’s Legal Excellence Week.

-There will also be a discussion of the prerequisites for becoming a smart city.
+There was also a discussion of the prerequisites for becoming a smart city.
 For example, smart cities need to have broad digitization, interoperable systems, and the new spatial web, which is a computing environment that blends virtual and actual realities.
 Smart cities also need smart buildings that can use technology to regulate and control their systems, monitor activity, and learn occupant preferences.
-The panel will discuss the risks associated with the technology used to develop smart buildings and smart cities as well, such as the potential for security breaches and attacks from siegeware and ransomware.
-Finally, the speakers will analyze privacy and data security laws that have developed throughout the country in response to threats that arise with technological advances and the interplay of legislation, technology, and individual rights.
+The panel discussed the risks associated with the technology used to develop smart buildings and smart cities as well, such as the potential for security breaches and attacks from siegeware and ransomware.
+Finally, the speakers analyzed privacy and data security laws that have developed throughout the country in response to threats that arise with technological advances and the interplay of legislation, technology, and individual rights.

-The discussion will address the real estate issues associated with 5G leasing, such as the goals of the parties involved, the agreements needed, and the type of equipment required to support a 5G system.
-The presentation will end with a question and answer session that addresses scenarios in which a commercial property owner could enter into a leasing agreement with a 5G carrier, how parties can develop mutually agreeable leasing terms through negotiations, and how governments can prepare in advance for the deployment of 5G.
+The discussion also addressed the real estate issues associated with 5G leasing, such as the goals of the parties involved, the agreements needed, and the type of equipment required to support a 5G system.
+The presentation ended with a question and answer session that addressed scenarios in which a commercial property owner could enter into a leasing agreement with a 5G carrier, how parties can develop mutually agreeable leasing terms through negotiations, and how governments can prepare in advance for the deployment of 5G.